jiaxilee126/security/readme.md

 This project is major builded with Springboot/Security/JPA/Mysql and Theamleaf.

-The database only has five table:user/resources/role/userrole/roleresource.
+The database only has five table:admin/resource/role/userrole/roleresource.

 And The Resource is consist of button and url.

-One user has some roles, One role has some resources.
+One admin has some roles, One role has some resource.

 ### Starter